 - Bring your own cup, or use a reusable mug in the store when you go to a coffee shop.
 Check out other Portland residents who already bring their own cup!

 - Live or work in Portland?
-Check out the “Reduce, Reuse, Recaffeinate Plus” punch card program through during April 2016 to win prizes for bringing your own cup or bottle, reusing your bags, or having a waste-free lunch!
+Check out the “Reduce, Reuse, Recaffeinate Plus” punch card program conducted every April to win prizes for bringing your own cup or bottle, reusing your bags, or having a waste-free lunch!

 What are we encouraging coffee shops to do to support this campaign?